Mental Leap 8 – The World of Programs

 The word “programs” is very abstract.
 Here’s what it means in this context.
 In the previous leap in development, your baby learned to deal with the notion of sequences—the fact that events follow one after another.
 Programs are patterns of if-then decisions.
 The next sequence that is expected depends on what has just happened, instead of repeating every time.

-This information is not enough to help your baby through the mental leap 8.
+This information is not enough to help your baby through The World of Programs and Mental Leap 8.
 Read all about this leap in the book and give your baby the help he really needs.